MarkZither/mywyamblog/src/blog/input/posts/2021-05-29-KimaiDotNet-based-Office-Addins.md

 As of v1.0.0.0 released on 09/03/2023 the VSTO is signed with an open source code signing cert from [Certum](https://shop.certum.eu/open-source-code-signing-on-simplysign.html) this should mean the installation is automatically trusted.

+If you installed a version before v1.0.0.0 you must uninstall it before installing v1.0.0.0 as the change in signing cert will prevent the upgrade working.

 ~~Until I get a real certificate you will need to install [this self-signed certificate](../assets/KimaiExcel/mburton_cert.cer) as a `trusted root certification authority` to be able to install the add-in.~~

 [Download Excel Add-in](../assets/KimaiExcel/MarkZither.KimaiDotNet.ExcelAddin.vsto)